Social Icons

 Directed by Ben Falcone

-Life of the Party is not that much of a good movie to the point that it will be hard to recommend that you go see it, except you are a Melissa McCarthy fan.
-Even if you are, this movie didn’t hit home for me in the funny meter until like seventy-five minutes in.
+Life of the Party isn’t that great of a movie, to the point where it’s hard to recommend you go see it—unless you’re a Melissa McCarthy fan.
+Even if you are, this movie didn’t hit the mark for me on the funny meter until about seventy-five minutes in.

 The movie is directed by Ben Falcone and written by Falcone and Melissa McCarthy.
-It is also the third movie they have worked on together including Tammy (2014) and The Boss (2016).
-The acting in this movie may have been good, but the story was nowhere near being focused towards entertaining the audience.
+It’s also the third movie they’ve worked on together, including Tammy (2014) and The Boss (2016).
+The acting in this movie might have been good, but the story was nowhere near focused on entertaining the audience.

-Packaged very much like a B-movie whose idea of comedy is misinformed statistics about what people find funny now-a-days, Life of the Party lacked life in itself.
+Packaged very much like a B-movie with a misinformed idea of what people find funny nowadays, Life of the Party lacked life in itself.

-The movie is about a mother and wife, Deanna Miles (Melissa McCarthy) who found out her husband has been having an affair and he is leaving her for his new catch.
-This happened way early in the movie as I guess the pair writers wanted to focus more on Deanna’s life back in the university rather than she and her husband falling out of love.
+The movie follows a mother and wife, Deanna Miles (Melissa McCarthy), who finds out her husband has been having an affair and is leaving her for his new catch.
+This happens early in the movie, as I guess the writing pair wanted to focus more on Deanna’s life back at university rather than her and her husband falling out of love.

-The idea of focusing on her life in the university at first seemed like a great idea, until she re-enrolled in her daughter’s university and what seemed like a great idea became oddly weird too fast.
-Deanna dropped out because she and her husband decided that financially it will be best if he completed and she going back to finish much later.
-Now that he is leaving her, she decided to go get her degree and have something for herself.
+The idea of focusing on her life at university seemed like a great idea at first—until she re-enrolled in her daughter’s university, and what seemed like a great idea became oddly weird way too fast.
+Deanna had dropped out because she and her husband decided it would be best financially if he completed his degree, and she would go back to finish hers later.
+Now that he’s leaving her, she decides to get her degree and have something for herself.

-In the university Deanna made friends with her daughter’s friends and as expected it wasn’t difficult to be welcomed amongst the group, because nobody will be mean to their friend’s mother.
-I like the chemistry between mother and daughter in the movie, as the writing pair tried to make the movie as realistic as they can.
+At the university, Deanna makes friends with her daughter’s friends, and, as expected, it wasn’t difficult for her to be welcomed into the group—because who’s going to be mean to their friend’s mom?
+I liked the chemistry between mother and daughter in the movie, as the writing pair tried to make it as realistic as they could.

-Deanna got involved with a guy in the university (whose real life back home was the only thrilling shocker this movie delivered), was doing well in her studies and was welcomed as an official member of her group.
+Deanna gets involved with a guy at the university (whose real-life backstory was the only thrilling shocker this movie delivered), does well in her studies, and is welcomed as an official member of her group.

-The movie’s antics and parties were the ones that will make you wish they did better in the portrayal of all this.
-For me the one thing that stood out for me as being funny was Deanna’s friend Christine (Maya Rudolph).
+The movie’s antics and parties are the parts that’ll make you wish they’d done better in portraying all of this.
+For me, the one thing that stood out as funny was Deanna’s friend Christine (Maya Rudolph).

-The movie did do well in the box-office.
-Which may be another reason the two could be making another movie.
-For me this like The Boss (2016) is not a good comedy, but it is a far better movie to digest than The Boss (2016) was.
+The movie did well at the box office, which might be another reason the two could be making another movie together.
+For me, like The Boss (2016), this isn’t a good comedy, but it’s far easier to digest than The Boss was.

 Incredibles 2 (2018)